apache/apisix/docs/en/latest/plugins/datadog.md

 > If there is no suitable value for any particular tag, the tag will simply be omitted.

 - **route_name**: Name specified in the route schema definition.
-If not present, it will fall back to the route id value.
+If not present or plugin attribute `prefer_name` is set to `false`, it will fall back to the route id value.
-  - Note: If multiple routes have the same name duplicated, we suggest you to visualize graphs on the Datadog dashboard over multiple tags that could compositely pinpoint a particular route/service.
-If it's still insufficient for your needs, feel free to drop a feature request at [apisix/issues](https://github.com/apache/apisix/issues).
-- **service_id**: If a route has been created with the abstraction of service, the particular service id will be used.
+- **service_name**: If a route has been created with the abstraction of service, the particular service name/id (based on plugin `prefer_name` attribute) will be used.
 - **consumer**: If the route has a linked consumer, the consumer Username will be added as a tag.
 - **balancer_ip**: IP of the Upstream balancer that has processed the current request.
 - **response_status**: HTTP response status code.
-- **scheme**: Scheme that has been used to make the request. e.g. HTTP, gRPC, gRPCs etc.
+- **scheme**: Scheme that has been used to make the request, such as HTTP, gRPC, gRPCs etc.

 ## How To Enable